PSPC-SPAC-buyandsell/von_anchor/docs/source/von_anchor/wallet.rst

 Fetching
 ...............

 The ``get_non_secret()`` method takes a non-secret storage record type, a filter, and a canonicalization function (defaulting to ``canon_non_secret_wql()`` as per :ref:`canon-util`.

 If the filter is a string, it uses it as an identifier with the record type to perform a straightforward lookup via the indy-sdk ``non_secret`` API.

 Otherwise, the operation interprets the filter as WQL (default None, which canonicalizes to a query to get all on input record type).
 The processing uses the input canonicalization function to canonicalize the query, then delegates to indy-sdk to fetch all matching records.
 Finally the method returns a dict mapping identifiers to corresponding ``StorageRecord`` instances, or an empty dict for no match.
+This method fetches all results before returning; note that an actuator can use :ref:`storage-record-search` to perform an interactive batch-wise search, in the expectation of a larger result set.

 Deleting
 ...............